Site menu

 About the Virtual School?

-Norfolk Virtual School is part of the Opportunity and Wellbeing Service, operating within Norfolk Children's Services.
+Norfolk Virtual School is part of the Safeguarding, Partnership and Opportunity Service, operating within Norfolk Children's Services.
 We are dedicated to supporting the education of children and young people in care, previously in care, under a kinship order and those with a social worker from early years through to the end of Year 13, as well as offering guidance to care leavers and those who support them.

 Our team of experienced advisers works closely with: